Experimenting with different chord voicings and substitutions is a great way to expand the textural and emotional nuances in your productions.

 The potential trouble spot in this substitution is the clash between the G and G# (since the other instruments are playing the G# in the C7#5 chord).
 Since I didn’t play the G in the C7b9 chord, I avoided this clash successfully, while adding some soulful color with the Db in my C7b9 chord.
 You should always beware the clashing of two notes that are a half note apart, but I always say that if you can find a way to make it work, then make it work.

-Lastly, let’s analyze the Fender Rhodes, which is minimalistic much like the electric guitar.
+Lastly, let’s analyze the keys part, which is minimalistic much like the electric guitar.
 While this allowed space for the other instruments to move, I purposely substituted the Abmaj7 to spice things up a little.
 Have a listen:

 I played an Abmaj7 in place of the Fmin7, while playing the lead melody line with my right hand – we’ve already covered this substitution and why it works with the electric guitar.
 The more interesting substitution, however, is the Fsus2 (F, G, and C) in place of the Abmaj7 (Ab, C, Eb, and G).
 We know that C and G are the 3rd and 7th chord tones of the Abmaj7.
 The Fsus2 covers this, while adding some major 6th coloration (F is the 6th interval in relation to Ab major) to the Abmaj7 chord.
 This substitution adds a unique and unexpected flavor, while still being tucked in behind the other instruments.
 Playing the exact same chords as the acoustic or electric guitar would’ve also worked, but in my experience playing in many different bands, I can tell you that keyboardists and guitarists rarely think the same.
 Throwing in a different chord served to create a more authentic ‘band-chemistry’ effect for this loop.